DigitaleGesellschaft/jekyll-theme-conference/travel.md

 ### From Continental Europe

 Cambridge is well connected to rest of Europe via the [Eurostar](https://www.eurostar.com/uk-en) which arrives to London St. Pancras.
 The train is very comfortable and quick (e.g., 2 hours from Paris).
-It is then easy to get the train from London St. Pancras directly to Cambridge, or by [walking across the road to London Kings Cross for the fast train](#from-london).
+It is then easy to get the train from London St. Pancras directly to Cambridge, or by walking across the road to London Kings Cross for the fast train (see above).

 ## Bus